lukaso/savon_fixes/README.md

 # Savon_fixes

+NOTE: This gem is almost certainly no longer needed as active development has continued on the Savon gem.

 This gem has been designed to be included if you require some of the open PRs on Savon and cannot upgrade the gem because of them.

 ![Build](https://github.com/lukaso/savon_fixes/workflows/Build/badge.svg)